kalexio/fault-simulator/README.md

 # fault-simulator
-A simple pattern and fault parallel fault simulator in C
+A simple test pattern generator and fault parallel simulator for stuck-at faults in combinational circuits in C